kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 ![permissions](./secret-manager-permissions.png)

-2. Apply labels to the secret in Secret Manager that will help us identify who is an owner of a secret.
-For example: `owner: teamname`
+2. Apply labels to the secret in Secret Manager that will help identify the owner of a secret.
+For example: `owner: team name`
 3. Update External Secrets Operator yaml file.

     Add External Secret definitions to one of the following files: